Acceptable Daily Intake (ADI)

 Found in: Conventional all-purpose cleaners and abrasives, waxes, polishes, antiseptic products.

-An agent that causes a permanent genetic change in a cell other than that which occurs during normal genetic recombination.
-Mutagenicity is the capacity of a chemical or physical agent to cause such permanent alteration.
+An agent that causes a permanent genetic change in a cell other than that which occurs during normal growth.
+Mutagenicity is the capacity of a chemical or physical agent to cause such permanent changes.

 A member of the carcinogenic benzene family derived from coal tar or made synthetically.
 Known to bioaccumulate in marine organisms, naphthalene causes allergic skin reactions and cataracts, alters kidney function and is extremely toxic to children.